-For air pollutants, officially reported data to EMEP/LRTAP has been used.
+For air pollutants, officially reported data to EMEP/LRTAP have been used.
 Please refer to indicators CSI002 and CSI003

 Methodology for gap filling

-Where a complete time series of emissions data has not been reported, data has been gap-filled according to EEA ETC/ACC methodologies.
-Details of the gap-filling procedure for the air pollutant data set are described in the European Union emission inventory report 1990–2008 under the UNECE Convention on Long-range Transboundary Air Pollution (LRTAP) (EEA Technical Report No 7/2010).
+Where a complete time series of emissions data has not been reported, data have been gap-filled according to EEA ETC/ACC methodologies.
+Details of the gap-filling procedure for the air pollutant data set are described in the European Union emissions inventory report 1990–2008 under the UNECE Convention on Long-Range Transboundary Air Pollution (LRTAP) (EEA Technical Report No 7/2010).